 Sea walls (replaced in 1880 with the Passeig de Colom) and shabby dock buildings crowded the water which was oil-slicked and bobbing with garbage in a haze of anchovy and diesel-stink.
-A remarkable film of 1910 shows a storm thrashing the coast.

 That was until 1980, when in preparation for Barcelona's Olympic bid, the Ajuntament’s planners swept all the freighters and containers away into the Zona Franca, clearing the way for Barcelona's sea change into a Mediterranean playground, with new marinas, beaches, ship terminals and attractions.
 The most handsome of the old warehouses escaped the purge and were given a spit and polish to house the Museum of Catalan History.

 A wooden bridge lined with high undulating arches known as the Rambla de Mar, links the Moll de les Drassanes to the Moll d’Espanya and rotates to let sail boats through.
 The old Moll’s new occupants include a glass and chrome shopping mall and entertainment vortex that includes Maremagnum and an aquarium.